KonradSzwarc/better-self-toolbox/src/data/tools/en/odyssey-planning.md

 - Life Three: "Traveling The World As Science Documentarian"
   - How do I fund and sustain a career as a traveling science documentarian?
   - What stories or scientific topics am I most passionate about sharing globally?
-  - Which skills—such as filmmaking or journalism—do I need to develop or strengthen?
+  - Which skills related to filmmaking and journalism do I need to develop or strengthen?

 </details>